presleyp/Speriment/README.md

 - UniqueID: The HIT ID and Worker ID
 - TrialNumber: Starting from 0, the number of this trial.
 Every page gets a number, including instructions and feedback.
-- Version: If you set the "condition" variable in config.txt, this is the version of the experiment that the participant saw.
+- Version: If you set the `num_conds` variable in config.txt, this is the version of the experiment that the participant saw.
 Used in Latin Square designs.
 - HIT: HIT ID